Cystic Fibrosis and Lung Disease

 With cystic fibrosis, the body produces abnormally thick, sticky mucus.
 This mucus clogs the lungs, causing life-threatening lung infections, and obstructs the pancreas, impairing the ability of the intestines to break down food.

-Cystic fibrosis occurs in about 1 in 3,000 live births among white children and at a far lower rate in black and Asian children.
+Cystic fibrosis occurs in about 1 in every 3,400 US births.
 Boys and girls get cystic fibrosis equally.
 At present, the predicted median age for survival for a person with CF is 37 years old.
-However, that age is rising as an increasing number of patients are only mildly affected and survive longer.
+However, that age is rising as an increasing number of people are only mildly affected and survive longer.